Kate-Lioben/alx-low_level_programming/0x00-hello_world/README.md

-compily a C file and creates an executable named cisfun
+comply a C file and creates an executable named cisfun